Oakwood at a Glance

 Educational Records Bureau (ERB) for 3rd - 7th grades; Otis Lennon School Abilities Test (OLSAT) for 3rd – 9th grades; PSAT for 8th- 12th grades; SAT for 10th – 12th

 The 41-acre campus consists of five buildings with 31 classrooms; five science labs; two libraries; two art rooms; music, chorus, band, and strings rooms; weight and locker rooms; performing arts stage; gymnasium; after school childcare space; an Upper School student commons and outdoor gazebo; and an outdoor maintenance building.
-Outdoor facilities include two playground areas; soccer, baseball and softball fields; six tennis courts; and cross country course.
+Outdoor facilities include two playground areas; soccer, baseball and softball fields; six tennis courts; and certified 5K (3.1 mile) cross country course.